From semi-total to equitable total colorings: Symmetric cubic graphs

-\begin{remark} The right half of Figure~\ref{cubo} can also be represented as on the left of the symbol ``$\neq$" in display (\ref{oct}), where pairs of antipodal vertices in $Q_3$, at distance 3 , receive the same color number in either total coloring, so these TCs are {\it efficient total colorings} \cite[Def.
-1]{prev}.
+\begin{remark} The right side of Figure~\ref{cubo} is also represented to the left of the symbol ``$\neq$" in display (\ref{oct}).
+Note that pairs of antipodal vertices in $Q_3$ (at distance 3) are assigned the same color number in the total colorings on either side of this symbol ``$\neq$", so that these two TCs are efficient TCs.
 The vertex colors are similar in both cutouts but the edge colors differ, so the two edge colorings are {\it orthogonal} \cite[Def.
 5]{prev}.

 \end{remark}